-- Letting too many plans blind you from the beauty of now. – When life is good, enjoy it.
+- Not appreciating what you have when you have it. – When life is good, enjoy it.
 Don’t go looking for something better.
 Happiness never comes to those who don’t appreciate what they have.
 You must be willing to loosen your grip on the life you have planned so you can enjoy the life that is waiting for you now.
 Remind yourself: You did not go to sleep hungry last night.
 You had a choice of what to wear today.
 You have access to clean drinking water.
 You have access to the internet.
 You can read.
 The secret to being grateful is no secret.
 You choose to be grateful, for the little things.

-- Being too narrow-minded to see the opportunities given to you. – Sometimes life doesn’t give you what you WANT because you NEED something else.
-And what you need often comes when you’re not looking for it.
+- Being too narrow-minded to see the opportunities given to you. – Sometimes life doesn’t give you what you want because you need something else.
+And what you need oftentimes comes when you’re not looking for it.

-- The limitations you put on yourself. – It’s often our own thinking that hurts us.
+- The self-set limitations you place on yourself. – It’s often our own thinking that hurts us.
 There’s no reason to imprison yourself.
 Don’t think outside the box.
 Think like there is no box.

 - Never admitting and growing beyond your mistakes. – You can learn great things from your mistakes when you aren’t busy denying them.

-- Not accepting responsibility for life changes you need to make. – If you’ve been asking the same questions for a long time, yet are still stuck, it’s probably not that you haven’t been given the answers, but that you don’t like the answers you were given.
-Remember, it takes a great deal of courage to admit that something needs to change, and a lot more courage still, to accept the responsibility for making the change happen.
+- Not accepting responsibility for changes you need to make. – If you’ve been asking the same questions for a long time, yet you’re still stuck, it’s probably not that you haven’t been given the answers, but that you don’t like the answers you were given.
+Remember, it takes a great deal of courage to admit that something needs to change, and a lot more courage, still, to accept the responsibility for making the change happen.

 - Seeking too much validation from others. – You are GOOD enough, SMART enough, FINE enough, and STRONG enough.
-You don’t need other people to validate you; you’re already valuable.
-You are YOU and that’s the beginning and the end – no apologies, no regrets.
+You don’t need other people to constantly validate you; you’re already valuable.
+You are YOU and that’s the beginning and the end, no apologies, no regrets.

-- Impressing the wrong people. – Be kind to everyone, yes, but realize that not everyone will appreciate what you do for them.
-You have to figure out who’s worth your attention and who’s just taking advantage of you.
+- Time spent on impressing the wrong people. – Be kind to everyone, yes, but realize that not everyone will appreciate what you do for them.
+You have to figure out who’s worth your daily attention and who’s just taking advantage of you.
 Spend more time with those who make you smile and less time with those who you constantly feel pressured to impress.

-- Time spent on drama and needless arguments. – Life is too short to argue and fight.
+- Lots of drama and needless arguments. – Life is too short to argue and fight.
 Count your blessings, value the people who matter and move on from the drama with your head held high.

-- Letting a grudge hurt your happiness. – Let it go.
-Grudges are a waste of perfect happiness.
-Holding one is like letting unwanted company live rent free in your head.
+- Letting a grudge hurt your inner peace. – Let it go.
+Grudges are a waste of peace and happiness.
+Holding one tightly is like letting unwanted company live rent free in your head.

 - Getting stuck in the trap of consumerism. – Too many people spend money they haven’t earned, to buy things they don’t need, to impress folks they don’t even know.
 Don’t be one of them.
 (Read The Total Money Makeover.)

 - Not traveling enough. – Spend less money on things and more money on experiences.
 Once a year, go somewhere you’ve never been before.

 - Resisting change instead of rolling with it. – You’re not the same person you were a year ago, a month ago, or a week ago.
 You’re always growing.
 Life is evolving.
 Flow with it.

 - Talking the talk, but never walking the walk. – When it’s all said and done, be sure you haven’t said more than you’ve done.
-In the end, actions always speak louder than words.
-So work hard in silence, and let your success be your noise.
+Remind yourself, again and again, that your daily actions always speak louder than your words.
+So work hard in silence today, and let your success be your noise in the end.

-Let’s flip the concept of this article around.
-Instead of sharing something you don’t want to regret down the road, tell me this:
+Yes, let’s flip the concept of this article around for a second, and instead of sharing something you don’t want to regret down the road, tell me this:

 What have you done lately that you know you will NOT regret down the road?